ly9802/DynamicAccumulatedAttentionMap/README.md

 3. Generate the explantion maps for all ViT blocks by using the proposed DAAM.

 For convenience, we provid an implementation example using **DINO(ViT-Small-Patch8)** to demonstrate how the proposed **DAAM** works.
 The pretrained model weights are located in the `pretrainedmodels` folder.
-The corresponding memory bank can be downloaded from this [Google Drive link](https://drive.google.com/drive/folders/1PRvqtsTxCojx6iqXIqTxM8kA_GGDyFKb?usp=sharing).
+The corresponding memory bank can be downloaded from this [Google Drive](https://drive.google.com/drive/folders/1PRvqtsTxCojx6iqXIqTxM8kA_GGDyFKb?usp=sharing).
 After downloading, please unzip them and then place the 4 files,

 • "trainfeat.pth"